ygteker/FogComputingPrototype/README.md

 ## Introduction

-The LocalServer is a crucial component of the Fog Computing Prototype project.
-It acts as a bridge between the Fog Nodes and the Cloud Server, enabling efficient data processing and communication within the fog computing network.
+The LocalServer acts as a bridge between the Fog Nodes and the Cloud Server, enabling efficient data processing and communication within the fog computing network.

 ## Installation